MocuAcqu/MocuAcqu/README.md

 # Hi there 👋 I am Tina!

+I am a sophomore student at National Taiwan Normal University, majoring in Technology Application and Human Resource Development.
+I enjoy creating websites, UI design, and data analysis.
+For example, I once developed a visually appealing lottery website that connected to a database for real-time draws.

+If you're interested in learning more about me, feel free to contact me using the information below or visit my personal website.

+❤️ Passionate about coding

+🥳 Experienced in UI design with Figma

+🌟 Proficient in Python, HTML, CSS, and JavaScript

+#
 <!--
 **MocuAcqu/MocuAcqu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.